jaysonsantoss/bitbucket-codepipeline-codebuild-eks/README.md

 CloudFormation is, above all, a service managed by AWS that helps organize the solutions created in the cloud, it is a fundamental part to replicate configurations between development, approval and production environments of customers, but it can also be used to replicate reusable solutions between different customers.

 - Go to Cloudformation
-- Click on build stack in the right corner of the screen(whith new features)
+- Click on "build stack" in the right corner of the screen(whith new features)
 > step 1 (Specify templates)
 - Create template in Designer
 - Click Template (bottom of the screen)